Mcadams44/Code-challenge-2/README.md

 - Include a "Toggle RSVP" feature so that each guest can be marked as either "Attending" or "Not Attending".

 You are free to create your own layout and styling.
 The goal is to meet the functional requirements in a clear and user-friendly way.

-## Stretch Deliverables

-After completing the required features, you may choose to implement additional functionality, such as:

-- Categorize guests as Friend, Family, or Colleague using color-coded tags.
-- Display the time when each guest was added to the list.
-- Add an Edit button that allows users to change a guest's name.
-- Implement any other custom feature that enhances the app's functionality or design.

 ## Testing and Debugging